The Ultimate Drift Starter Guide for Sales TeamsLast Updated: June 12, 2018

 A customer's profile is a complete timeline of any event that has happened via Drift (and some native integrations).

 You'll notice that you can send a message directly to someone via their profile, or you can "follow" them.
 What this means is that you can be notified whenever a customer is on your site.
 So if you have a big customer who you're working with, this is a great way to reach out to them via Drift, at the moment they're most engaged.

 Drift Profiles are like a digital business card.
 It gives customers a direct channel to reach you.
-They allow customers to chat with you directly, schedule meetings, etc. You can set them up here and they'll look something like this once they're live:
+They allow customers to chat with you directly, schedule meetings, etc. You can and they'll look something like this once they're live:

 Want to get more leads without really having to do... anything?
 Well, now you can easily provide someone with a link to your Drift Profile and they can book a meeting with you directly on your calendar.

 They can choose a day and time and you'll both get an invite.

 Live View is a tool that allows you to see a live feed of identified customers, as they're on your site.
 This is another way to proactively message leads or customers while they're most engaged and high intent.